Bootstrapping frustrated magnets: the fate of the chiral ${\rm O}(N)\times {\rm O}(2)$ universality class: Introduction

 Although the model and the question are simple enough, the subject has been the arena of a controversy \cite{Kawamura_1998,DelamotteReview,AboutTheRelevance}, with various methods giving contradictory results, as we now review.

 A time-honored way to study the critical properties of multiscalar models is through the $\epsilon$-expansion around $d=4$ \cite{Wilson:1973jj}.
 Applied to our model, the $\epsilon$-expansion predicts the existence of a critical curve $N_{c}(d)$ above which a stable fixed point exists.
 This stable fixed point is called chiral and we will denote it as $\mathcal{C}_+$ in \Cref{fig:eps_picture}.
 At $N= N_{c}(d)$, the chiral fixed point merges and annihilates with an unstable fixed point $\mathcal{C}_{-}$, called antichiral.\footnote{The ``chiral fixed point'' refers to chirality present in low-T ground states of STAs, see App.~\ref{app:magnets}.
 The ``antichiral fixed point'' refers not to opposite chirality of the ordered phase (both chiralities may be present), but to the possibility of annihilation with the chiral fixed point.} Below this collision, only two fixed points remain, both unstable: the Gaussian $\mathcal{G}$ and the $\text{O}(2N)$ invariant ``Heisenberg'' fixed point $\mathcal{H}$, which has $v=0$ in \eqref{eq:lagrangian}.
 These RG flows at $N>N_c$ and $N<N_c$ are illustrated in \Cref{fig:eps_picture}.
-Perturbation theory allows to compute $N_{c}(d=4-\epsilon)$ as an asymptotic series expansion in $\epsilon$, known up to 6 loops \cite{Kompaniets:6l}.
-Using various resummation techniques, \cite{Kompaniets:6l} concludes that $N_{c}(3) = 5.96(19)$, well above the physical values.
+Perturbation theory allows to compute $N_{c}(d=4-\epsilon)$ as an asymptotic series expansion in $\epsilon$, known up to 6 loops \cite{Kompaniets:6l}.\footnote{The very first RG studies of the bifundamental scalar model with $O(M)\times O(N)$ symmetry, at the lowest order in the $\epsilon$-expansion, were performed in mid-1970's in \cite{PhysRevB.12.1038,PhysRevB.13.5086,T_Garel_1976}.} Using various resummation techniques, \cite{Kompaniets:6l} concludes that $N_{c}(3) = 5.96(19)$, well above the physical values.
 To summarize, the $\epsilon$-expansion predicts first-order phase transitions for $N=2,3$.\footnote{The $\epsilon$-expansion also predicts further changes to the phase diagram below $N=2$, see \cite{Kawamura:1988zz} and footnote \ref{note:collinear} for more details.
 We will not be concerned with these transitions.}